 • Getting distracted by the phone, smoking or driving without getting enough rest may delay driver’s response time to a dangerous situation;

-Receive footage when a violation is detected
+Receive footage automatically when a violation is detected

 3. Stay ahead of regulatory & insurance requirements